Team-Inceptus/InceptusNMS/CONTRIBUTING.md

 - This object should always be the fifth object (for enums) or fourth object (for non-enums) in the JSON file.
 If not provided, no methods will be generated.
 - The objects in this object should have their keys be the method name as case sensitive, and must be in the order declared on the class file.
+  - If the method is annotated with `@Deprecated`, the deprecation comment (`deprecated`) should be the first line in the object.
+The annotation will automatically be added.
   - `visibility`, if provided, should be the first line in the object.
 If not provided, it is implied to be `public`.
   - `mods`, if provided, should be after `visibility`.
     - This array must be in the order that the modifiers are declared.
 For example: `public static final` should be `["static", "final"]`.